 WHAT IS MIXING?

 Before we get into the explanation of what Mixing is, let’s take a look at the overall music production process from start to end.
-Writing music consists of producing and recording multiple elements such as drums, vocals, basslines, melodies, and sound effects..
+At our Mixing & Mastering Course, we teach that writing music consists of producing and recording multiple elements such as drums, vocals, basslines, melodies, and sound effects..
 In general, when more than one track are added to the project, they tend to overlay and mask each other leaving less room for each sound to be noticed independently in the stereo field, thus making the overall project busy and muddy.
 Therefore, a procedure of assigning space for each element to sit in and having elements take certain shapes for that space, is what mixing is all about.

 The very first aspect of mixing that comes to mind is gain structure or volume balance.
 Since we are dealing with multiple tracks, one tends to adjust the volume of each so to have balance.
 For example, you might want the bass to be louder than the chord, or the vocal more prominent than the snare drum etc..
 This aspect of adjusting volume is both subjective and objective and need to be controlled within the borders of scientific limitations.
 But how can you adjust the volume of your elements if they are not yet cleaned and filtered?
 That’s a big mistake and this takes us to the technical side of Mixing.